newrelic-experimental/learn-labs-advance-your-nrql/lab-03/readme.md

 ## Sub query variables
 You may have a requirement to use a sub query multiple times in your NRQL.
 Rather than repeat it multiple times you can define it as a variable and then use it multiple times.
 This can siginficantly simplify your query whilst at the same time ensure you are not querying more data than you need to.

 Let's revisit the delta query from before.
-As well as displaying the delta it might be useful to show the current avergae and the weekly average all together:
+As well as displaying the delta it might be useful to show the current average and the weekly average all together:

 ```
 SELECT
- average(duration) as 'Current Avergage',
+ average(duration) as 'Current Average',
  (SELECT average(duration) AS 'Delta' FROM Transaction WHERE appName='WebPortal' SINCE 1 week ago) as 'WeeklyAverage',
  average(duration)-(SELECT average(duration) AS 'Delta' FROM Transaction WHERE appName='WebPortal' SINCE 1 week ago) as 'Delta'
 FROM Transaction WHERE appName='WebPortal' SINCE 1 hour ago